-The GDPR (which stands for general data protection regulation) is a European regulation designed to protect the personal data of EU citizens which is enforceable from May 25, 2018.
-So why, as a US-based company, should I care about the GDPR?
+GDPR (which stands for general data protection regulation) is a European regulation designed to protect the personal data of EU citizens, enforceable from May 25, 2018.
+So why, as a US-based company, should I care about GDPR?

 GDPR applies to :

-The CJUE held that a data controller was established within the EU when it :
+The CJUE held that a data controller is established within the EU when it :

 Even if you do not have any establishment within the EU, the GDPR might reach you nonetheless since it applies to organizations that :

-However, from the date when the GDPR came into force, only a few non-EU organizations have been fined as a result of non-compliance.
-The main reason is that local data protection authorities do not have the necessary means to ensure that all the organizations follow the regulation.
+However, only a few non-EU organizations have been fined as a result of non-compliance so far.
+The main reason is that local data protection authorities do not always have the necessary means to ensure that all the organizations follow the regulation.
 As far as France is concerned, the CNIL’s recent decision to impose a financial penalty of €50,000,000 on Google LLC. may be the exception that proves the rule.

 In addition, even when the local data protection authority imposes a fine on a non-EU organization, it may face issues to enforce the sanctions in another jusrisdiction.